 - Start a new hobby that you’ve always wanted to try – you could find something in your local community to help meet new people.

 If you’re looking for more information or have any health concerns, then we suggest contacting your local GP.
-If you feel inspired to get your brain more healthy, read our latest blog post on some top brain training activities to try here.
+If you feel inspired to get your brain more healthy, read our latest blog post on some top brain training activities.